dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/ImportParameters.md

 * If the table column is a generated value or has a default value.

-The important difference in actions taken when importing data occurs when you are updating an existing record with the UPSERT or MERGE and your column list does not contain the name of a table column:
+The important difference in actions taken when importing data occurs when you are updating an existing record with `MERGE` and your column list does not contain the name of a table column:

 * For newly inserted records, the default or auto-generated value is always inserted, as usual.
-* If you are updating an existing record in the table with `UPSERT`, the default auto-generated value in that record is overwritten with a new value.
 * If you are updating an existing record in the table with `MERGE`, the column value is not updated.